pyarmory/aumbry/docs/using.rst

 PARAMETER_STORE_PREFIX                              Required
-PARAMETER_STORE_AWS_ACCESS_ID                       If empty, the default machine credentials are used PARAMETER_STORE_AWS_ACCESS_SECRET                   If empty, the default machine credentials are used PARAMETER_STORE_AWS_KMS_KEY_ID      Account Default
+PARAMETER_STORE_AWS_ACCESS_ID                       If empty, the default machine credentials are used PARAMETER_STORE_AWS_ACCESS_SECRET                   If empty, the default machine credentials are used PARAMETER_STORE_AWS_SESSION_TOKEN                   If empty, the default machine credentials are used PARAMETER_STORE_AWS_KMS_KEY_ID      Account Default
 =================================== =============== ============================